Yelp/lemon-reset/README.md

 For all the DOM tags used in Meyer Reset, Lemon Reset provides a React component with those reset styles, minimizing the effect of browser quirks.
 In a React world, we prefer components that are self-contained and not reliant on global styling.

+Read more about the motivation behind lemon-reset [in our blog post](https://engineeringblog.yelp.com/2018/03/css-in-the-age-of-react.html)!

 ## Installation

 ```